 Erik Stam (Utrecht University)

 Dian Yang (Chinese Academy of Social Sciences)

-Students completing the course will have gained (a) an understanding of key research approaches to institutions in an international context, (b) an appreciation of their application to issues of innovation and societal change, and (c) an ability to apply these insights to their own research projects.
+Students completing the course gained (a) an understanding of key research approaches to institutions in an international context, (b) an appreciation of their application to issues of innovation and societal change, and (c) an ability to apply these insights to their own research projects.

 How to apply

 Applicants were required to submit an outline of their research project (400 words max.) and upload a short resume (1 page max.) via the online submission portal before 1 June 2017.
 Notifications of acceptance were sent out by 8 June 2017.

 Research projects had to be on institutions and/or institutional research, from any discipline, theoretical perspective or methodology.
 Submissions were not required to be on the specific theme of the WINIR PhD School.